 Step 4- Sand the cork surface and reseal

 Once the surface is completely dry, proceed to sand the cork using 220-grit sandpaper.
 Ensure that you thoroughly smooth out any rough areas and then wipe the surface with a clean cloth dampened in water.

-After sanding, if required, apply a second coat of primer-sealer on the cork to achieve even coverage.
+If necessary, apply a second coat of primer-sealer to the cork to achieve even coverage.
 Remember to lightly sand the cork surface between each coat for optimal results.

 Step 5- Spray multiple coats of latex paint

 Interior acrylic latex paint with a flatter finish works best on primed cork flooring and other corkboard surfaces.
 It dries quickly and is easy to apply using a brush, roller, or sprayer.

 You can use a brush for smaller decorative pieces but a sprayer machine is easier and faster if you have a large surface to refinish like the cork flooring.